 Examples of common documentation errors, well-documented sources and widely used documentation formats may be found at the Mary Miller Library pages on the Hesston College website.

+All incidents of academic dishonesty will be reported on the Lark by Lark alert system.
 Students who fail to maintain the standard of academic integrity are subject to disciplinary action that may include loss of credit in the course involved or dismissal from the college.
-Each incident will be reported to the Student Success Team (SST).
-The disciplinary action is determined by the instructor(s) involved and the SST.
-Students may appeal to the Student Appeals Committee for review of the decision.
-Procedures for the appeal process are available through the Registrar’s Office.
+This disciplinary action is determined by the professors involved and, when necessary, the academic dean.